dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2760: State-sanctioned killings undermine humanity's value.
+### T2760: The state should not have the power to take a human life.

 |Support|
 |---|